• Skip to main content

 Protected Activity under the Illinois Whistleblower Act

-(b) An employer may not retaliate against an employee for disclosing information to a government or law enforcement agency, where the employee has reasonable cause to believe that the information discloses a violation of a State or federal law, rule, or regulation.
+(b) An employer may not take retaliatory action against an employee for disclosing or threatening to disclose information to a government or law enforcement agency information related to an activity, policy, or practice of the employer, where the employee has a good faith belief that the activity, policy, or practice of the employer (i) violatesd a State or federal law, rule, or regulation or (ii) poses a substantial and specific danger to employees, public health, or safety.

-An employer may not retaliate against an employee for refusing to participate in an activity that would result in a violation of a State or federal law, rule, or regulation . . . .
+An employer may not take retalitory action against an employee for refusing to participate in an activity that the employee has a good faith belief that such participation would result in a violation of a State or federal law, rule, or regulation, including, but not limited to the Freedom of Information Act.

 A medical employee who engages in any of the above-described statutorily protected activities may have whistleblower protections under the IWA.
 The IWA provides broader protection to medical employees and includes adverse employment action short of actual termination.
 The IWA, 740 ILCS 174/20.1 states: